 - Calf and Achilles stretching exercises can counteract and limit discomfort.

 - Custom-made orthotics or heel lifts placed inside the shoe may also offer relief.

 - Shoes with good support that fit correctly or backless shoes can help you avoid continual injury to the Achilles tendon.

 Ball of foot pain (forefoot overload)

-With high heels, more pressure is naturally placed through the ball of foot.
-In fact, with a three-inch heel there is 76 percent more weight through the ball of the foot.
-When this occurs the joints in the front of the foot can be inflamed, which we call metatarsophalangeal joint synovitis or forefoot overload.
+With high heels, more pressure is naturally placed through the ball of the foot.
+For example, with a three-inch heel, there is 76% more weight through the ball of the foot.
+The forefoot overloads the joints in the front of the foot resulting in inflammation.

 You may feel a sharp, burning pain in the ball of your foot, or your toes may sting, burn or feel numb.

 - Place a silicone pad in your high heel to alleviate excess pressure.

 - Similar to Achilles tendonitis, calf and Achilles stretching exercises can be helpful.